w-shackleton/do-not-run-this-code/README.md

 Check out bright.c.
 I used to have this file setuid root on my laptop.
 Little did I know about input sanitisation ;)

+## roughly-2009/image-stitch

+A program that takes a set of images and stitches them together.

+## roughly-2009/image-splitter

+A program that takes an image and splits it into small pieces.

 ## roughly-2010/bright-day